Wood-Boring Beetles: Identifying and Controlling These Destructive Pests

 • European elm bark beetle: The European elm bark beetle is dark reddish brown and shiny.
 These beetles grow to be about 1/8 inch long.
 They carry and spread the fungi that cause Dutch elm disease

-Another example of moth larvae that’s eats vascular tissue is the carpenterworm moth, a large, brown-colored moth found throughout the central United States including Texas, Oklahoma, Kansas, Missouri and Iowa.
+Another example of moth larvae that eat vascular tissue is the carpenter worm moth, a large, brown-colored moth found throughout the central United States, including Texas, Oklahoma, Kansas, Missouri, and Iowa.
 The peach tree borer moth is another small, clearwing moth.
 The larvae bore into the trunks of peach trees and other fruit trees.

-What both boring beetles and moths have in common is their potential to cause significant damage to your trees over time.
-By feeding under the bark, a boring insect infestation can easily go unnoticed, leading to persistent damage over an extended period of time.
+What both wood-boring beetles and moths have in common is their potential to cause significant damage to your trees over time.
+By feeding under the bark, a boring insect infestation can easily go unnoticed, leading to persistent damage over an extended time.
 Left unchecked, this can cause irreversible damage to trees.

-For some pests, like the emerald ash borer and the Zimmerman pine moth, it’s not a matter of if, it’s a matter of when your trees will be impacted.
-If your trees are showing signs of borer infestation, contact your local arborist to learn more about treatment plans.
+For some pests, like the emerald ash borer and the Zimmerman pine moth, it’s not a matter of if; it’s a matter of when your trees will be impacted.
+If your trees show signs of borer infestation, contact your local arborist to learn more about treatment plans.

 Borers’ Favorite Trees

-Boring insects feast on many different tree species.
-Some borers – like the emerald ash borer – are host specific, but some feed across species, such as the red-headed ash borer, which feeds on ash, oak, elm and others.
+Boring insects, both wood-boring beetles and moth larvae, feast on many different tree species.
+Some borers – like the emerald ash borer – are host-specific, but some feed across species, such as the red-headed ash borer, which feeds on ash, oak, elm, and others.

 In the central United States, we have a diverse population of trees that borers make their homes in.
 Here are a few tree families and their most common boring pests: